mukul785/Degen-Token/README.md

  In this project, we have created the ERC20 Degen Token for Degen Gaming.

  ## Description
- 1. Players can check their balance anytime.<br>
+ 1. Players can check their balance anytime.
- 2. Players can reedem token for in-game rewards.<br>
+ 2. Players can reedem token for in-game rewards.
- 3. Players can transfer tokens to other players in game.<br>
+ 3. Players can transfer tokens to other players in game.
- 4. Owner can mint tokens to give them to players as rewards.<br>
+ 4. Owner can mint tokens to give them to players as rewards.

  ## How to use
  1. Clone the repository